salmanchoudhari2002/salmanchoudhari2002/README.md

 I'm a **Final Year Computer Science Engineering student** passionate about **Cloud Computing, DevOps, and Automation**.
 I love exploring tools and technologies that help bridge the gap between development and operations.

-Here’s a fun way to know me:
+Here’s a fun way to know me 👇

 ```javascript
 const salman = {